-The best architecture software is invaluable for the digital design of buildings and models.
+The best architecture software will help architects with their digital designs and redesigns, for buildings and models.

 Architecture software has become essential in the modern digital world, making it easier to draw up, save, and print plans for your designs.
 Additionally, while there are various digital design packages out there, architects need something more dedicated than normal graphic design software.

 This is where architecture software really comes into its own, allowing architects to not just design their vision simply and easily, but also edit, delete, and add at will.
 Additionally, for the more serious projects you can also include engineering information to ensure your structures are viable in a real-world context.

 However, dedicated software for architecture is still quite niche, as the programs have to be pretty comprehensive, and there are only a few vendors who specialize in this area.